gionanide/OpiRec/Research_main/Pretrained_embeddings/README.md

 REAL_Dataset
 ##### Outputs
 1. preprocessing.make_sorted_dataset() --> tensors (take from the pretained model) representing the reviews, ready to fed the model.
-The ouput in an object (saved .pkl format) having the following fields (for every sample):
+The ouput is an object (saved .pkl format) having the following fields (for every sample):
 ----> user_reviews
 ----> business_reviews
 ----> neighbourhood_reviews